hashicorp-community/tf-helper/tfh/usr/share/doc/tfh/tfh_workspace_list.md

 ### Description

 List Terraform Enterprise workspaces for an organization.
-An organization must be specified with the -name argument, the -tfe-org argument, or the TFE_ORG environment variable.
+An organization must be specified with the `-org` argument, or the `TFH_org` environment variable.
 Specifying a workspace is optional.
-If a workspace is specified with the -name argument, the -tfe-workspace argument, or the TFE_WORKSPACE environment variable it will be preceded by an asterisk.
+If a workspace is specified with the `-name` argument or the `TFH_name` environment variable it will be preceded by an asterisk.